4th of July Songs To Play While Watching A Parade and Fireworks

 Celebrate America’s Independence Day.
 What a better way to celebrate America’s Independence Day than by song?
-Our list of the Top 10 July 4th Songs celebrate American pride.
+Our list of the Top 10 4th of July songs celebrate American pride.
 The July 4th songs include music genres Country, Pop, Rock, and R&B.

 What a better way to top the list than a mainstream release of one of America’s official songs than Ray Charles’ “America The Beautiful”.
 I spoke to a person who became an American citizen several years ago.
 He told me that when he finally became a U.S. citizen, they played a video that featured the song America by Neil Diamond.
 Awesome!

 4th of July songs stir up pride in every American heart.
 Music is a huge part of American culture.
 It is only natural that songwriters would embrace the themes of independence and freedom in their songwriting.

 When a song like Lee Greenwood’s “God Bless the USA” is played at a 4th of July event, everyone stands and sings along.
 Some popular 4th of July songs have even inspired listeners to rise to their feet and salute.
 It is nice that we can embrace patriotic songs other than the National Anthem on special occasions.